 5. To foster among pastors, teachers, members, and students in denominational institutions, greater appreciation for and insight from a study of Scripture that uses the historical-grammatical method and historicist approach to interpretation, including the understanding of prophecy.

-6. To encourage church members to adopt regular patterns
+6. To encourage church members to adopt regular patterns of worship.

 Reach In with God

 7. To enhance unity and community among church members.

 8. To nurture believers in lives of discipleship and to involve them in service.

 9. To increase the engagement of young people in the life of the church.

 10. To affirm the administrative role of pastors in organizational leadership.

 11. To improve leadership practices in order to enhance the credibility of, and trust in, the church organization, its operations, and mission initiatives.

 12.To enhance Adventist outreach and presence across the 10/40 Window.